A bounty board style image.

 Bounty-driven development turns needed work into visible opportunity.
 If a task matters, it should exist as a public issue with scope, reward, and a path to completion.
 Contributors do the work, get credited for it, and build real standing inside the studio instead of donating invisible labor into the void and being thanked with vibes.

 As a multi-stakeholder cooperative, GameCult also treats recurring supporters as more than customers.
 People who support the work and people who build the work should both be able to influence priorities, policy, and direction.
+The point is not to pretend money and labor are the same thing, but to make both of them visible parts of how the studio steers instead of hiding power behind private taste and social gravity.

 If a bug is driving you insane, rally support and push it up the queue.
 If a feature deserves to exist, make the case and help make it real.
 The goal is a studio where the community is structurally involved, not periodically marketed at whenever a roadmap needs enthusiasm.
+Good incentives will not save us from every human weakness, but they can at least stop the whole thing from defaulting to clout, opacity, and unpaid martyrdom.
+That is already a better deal than most creative industries manage.